sagemathinc/cocalc-howto/mathematica.md

 <br/>

-Then create a new **Compute Server** with the Python image and make sure you create a disk that is at least 15GB bigger than the minimum, e.g., 30GB would be a good choice:
+Then create a new **Compute Server** with the Python image and make sure you create a _**disk that is at least 10GB bigger than the minimum, so a 20GB would be a good choice.**_  You can easily expand the disk later at any time, without having to restart anything.

 <br/>